awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-applicationsource.md

 # AWS Auto Scaling ScalingPlan ApplicationSource<a name="aws-properties-autoscalingplans-scalingplan-applicationsource"></a>

-<a name="aws-properties-autoscalingplans-scalingplan-applicationsource-description"></a>The `ApplicationSource` property type specifies the application source for an AWS Auto Scaling scaling plan\.
+<a name="aws-properties-autoscalingplans-scalingplan-applicationsource-description"></a>The `ApplicationSource` property type specifies the application source to use with AWS Auto Scaling\.
 You can create one scaling plan per application source\.

 <a name="aws-properties-autoscalingplans-scalingplan-applicationsource-inheritance"></a> `ApplicationSource` is a property of the [AWS::AutoScalingPlans::ScalingPlan](aws-resource-autoscalingplans-scalingplan.md) resource\.